fredrikaverpil/fredrikaverpil.github.io/_posts/2017-11-30-dates-and-databases-with-python.md

 Here follows some personal notes on how to store and read back dates with reliability and control of the timezones and daylight savings.

+I would also like to include a link to [this fantastic article](https://zachholman.com/talk/utc-is-enough-for-everyone-right), written by Zack Holman.
+This touches on the history and complexity of managing timezones, which is not only educational but also quite funny reading.

 <!--more-->

 When reading the below code it helps to think that the `tz` abbreviation means "timezone".